My whole world changed when I encountered the Black Madonna.

 Now I’m a troubadour of the Black Madonna and I guide people away from white patriarchal conditioning and into deeper communion with the Great Mother.

-A bona fide tea snob, lover of Black art, and Ólafur Arnalds superfan — Christena makes her home in Minneapolis.
+A bona fide tea snob, lover of Black art, and Ólafur Arnalds superfan, Christena makes her home in Minneapolis, Minnesota.